LouisRouss/Diffusion-Based-Model-for-Colorization/README.md

-# WORK IN PROGRESS ( Not any trained model available yet / Code still in progress )
+# WORK IN PROGRESS ( Not any trained model available yet / Training in progress )

 # About this project
 This is a first implementation of a Colorization Diffusion Based Method

+# How to train the model
+Modify the conf.yml file, set the 'mode' option to 1.
+Then run the main.py file specifying the path to the config file  (absolute or relative)
+Example : python main.py --config conf.yml

+# Future of this repo
+I'm currently training the model with a shallower network than the Palette paper and a smaller batch size, according to my little computation power.
+Any insight/remark is welcome !

 # Reference
 Palette Image_to_Image Diffusion Models https://arxiv.org/pdf/2111.05826v1.pdf